That Time I Gambled My Soul in a Gacha Game and Got Sent to Another World – The Christmas Special Sequel

 She uncapped the tube and squeezed from the bottom while spreading it throughout the cake.
 Yet, as she released the creamy substance from its container, she noticed something was a touch odd about its color and consistency.
 It looked brighter and more saturated than it should have and possessed an almost translucent quality to it.
 Curious, she brought her index finger to the substance and licked it casually… only for her face to contort with disgust as it touched her tongue.

 Her eyes locked with the ‘frosting’ she eagerly placed onto the cake and saw it move, jiggling about as it emitted a vile aroma.
-Before Isadore could do more than react with shock and horror, the substance expanded itself over the entire body of the cake and began vibrating and swishing about, consuming the cake it enveloped.
+Before Isadore could do more than react with shock and horror, the substance expanded itself over the entire cake.
+It vibrated and swished about, consuming the cake at a rapid rate.

 Isadore’s calm expression burst into fury as she brought her hand to a nearby knife, which she used to stab the cake, and the creature covering it.
 The viscous being squirmed after she struck it with such might before vanishing in a puff of smoke.
 Leaving behind a foul odor, and a half-consumed cake coated in an unwanted brown goop.